The Gunks (short for Shawangunks) is one of the premier climbing areas in the country. Located near New Paltz, NY

 Most of the Gunks is part of the Mohonk Preserve

 , a land trust dedicated to preserving and protecting the northern Shawangunk Ridge.
-Climbers must pay a $17 daily fee to climb at the Gunks, or else buy an annual pass for $90 (amounts as of 2011).
-Stop at the Visitor's Center, on Rt.
-44/55 just below the cliffs, for more information.
+Climbers must purchase a $20 (as of 2018) day pass to climb at the Gunks, or else buy an annual pass

 The main cliffs at the Gunks are The Trapps

 .
 The Trapps is several miles long, and ranges in height from 30' to over 250'.
 A convenient gravel carriage road traverses under the cliff for its entire length, and designated access trails climb from the carriage road through the talus to the cliff.
 Access to most climbs at the Trapps involves hiking along the carriage road for 5 minutes to a half hour, followed by a short hike up to the rock.
 Some of the climbs on the left end of the Trapps start right off the carriage road.The Nears